top of page

 Most people seeking accommodations have real impairments.
 The documentation process exists precisely because objective data, not self-report, is what distinguishes a valid request from an invalid one.
 When that process is applied rigorously, it does its job.

-The relevant question is not whether someone carries a diagnosis.
-It is whether there is objective neuropsychological data showing functional impairment under conditions relevant to the test at issue.
+The cases worth scrutinizing are the ones where the evaluation is inadequate: no standardized testing, no performance validity data, and no connection between the diagnosis and the functional limitation claimed.
+What matters is whether there is objective neuropsychological data showing functional impairment under conditions relevant to the high-stakes test.
 A diagnosis alone does not meet that standard.
-A letter from a treating provider without standardized testing does not meet that standard.
+Similarly, a well written and thorough letter from a treating provider does not meet that standard either.

 What Adequate Documentation Requires